SeungheonOh/Blanc/README.md

 # What is Blanc?
 Blanc is a simple X11 xlib base program that generates a blank window.
-User can customize the it's color, name, and it's transperancy.
+You can customize the its color, name, and it's transperancy as your desire!

 # Screenshots
 ![Sample 1](/image/1.jpg)